Wahajkhan10/applocker/README.md

 # AppLock
-Android Application for app lock
+Android Application for app lock The project is now available with more advancements and all bug fixes.
-This is very old project.